Configuring Server Virtual Port

-Enabling bitrate emulation, you limit data transmission speed to that one that was specified by communications application (using Baud Rate setting).
-If "bitrate emulation" is disabled, transmission speed depends on bandwidth of the network connection.
+By enabling bitrate emulation, you limit data transmission speed to the limit specified by communications application (using Baud Rate setting).
+If bitrate emulation is disabled, transmission speed depends on bandwidth of the network connection.

 Serial Port Redirector uses Telnet protocol (with the COM Port Control protocol specified by RFC 2217) and Raw data protocol (raw TCP connection) to transfer data.

 Note: You can Configure serial port control signals for Raw data protocol.
 Selected signals will be preset for selected serial port.

 - Accept incoming connection even if virtual serial port is not opened by application